ajtowns/taproot-review/README.md

 * We’ll establish a wiki page with the final ACK / HOLD conclusion from each participant
 * We’ll pass on all the results and suggestions we’ve collected in the google forms to the BIP drafters
 * The BIP drafters will review any issues raised or pull requests and include changes they think make sense, and may also add additional rationale for why some changes weren’t made

-## What if I want to do things differently?

-* This just aims to provide a helpful structure to reviewing the taproot bips -- if something else works for you, feel free to do things your way!
-Different perspectives are more likely to find more problems so this is a good thing!
-* If you aren’t confident in some area, you may want to skip it -- that’s okay, but being unfamiliar with something may just mean you’ve got fresh eyes and are able to find problems other people will overlook because they’re relying on assumptions that aren’t valid.
-So do at least consider trying to review everything.
-* If you want to do things out of order, you can find the curriculum info that we’ll be sending out for future sessions [here](Curriculum.md).